jorge2412/DataLake2/Mobile Development/Cordova (Draft)/Session 2 - Hands On/Cordova HOL.md

 	_Simulating the app on iOS_

-	Notice that the app displays "iOS" as the platform name.
+1. Confirm that the app displays "iOS" as the platform name.

 	![BasicCordovaApp running on iOS](Images/platform-ios-simulate.png)